NWICA envisions the people of Northwest Indiana flourishing regardless of income, ability, or age.

 People experiencing financial hardship find opportunities, resources, and respect at NWICA.

 We are committed to helping others succeed.

 Northwest Indiana Community Action (NWICA) is a nonprofit organization, founded in 1965, with a mission to help people to be independent and to advocate for those who can’t.
-As the designated Community Action Agency, the designated Area Agency on Aging, and the designated ADRC and 211 Call Center for information and referrals, NWICA assists approximately 50,000 individuals annually.
+As the designated Community Action Agency, the designated Area Agency on Aging, the designated ADRC, and the local WIC sponsor, NWICA assists approximately 50,000 individuals annually.

 The agency was designated as the Area I Agency on Aging in May, 1974, by the Indiana Commission on Aged and Aging to carry out a Federal and State mandate for planning, development and coordination of a network of services that benefit older adults and persons of all ages with disabilities that are at risk of institutionalization in the Northwest Indiana counties of Lake, Porter, Pulaski, Jasper, Newton and Starke.
-The purpose of the service network was to develop cooperative arrangements and advocate reorganizing or reassigning functions in order to secure and maintain independence and dignity in a home environment for older persons who are capable of self-care with appropriate supportive services and, remove individual and social barriers to economic and personal independence for older persons.
+The purpose of the service network was to provide supportive services that help older adults and individuals with disabilities maintain independence and dignity in a home environment and to remove barriers to independence.

 Services through the Area Agency on Aging may include Care Management, Nutrition and Meal Services, Preventative Health and Wellness initiatives, Caregiver Support, Ombudsman and Advocate services.

 Although eventually the State of Indiana would centralize the 2-1-1 Program, NWICA was the Northwest Indiana 2-1-1 call center beginning in 2006.
 From any phone, callers who dialed 2-1-1 were connected to Information and Referral Specialists at Northwest Indiana Community Action for local and trusted information.